nodelogicau/coucal-workflows/docs/index.md

 Use available templates to render object details.
 Templates can range from generic (VEVENT, VTODO, VJOURNAL, VCARD, VAVAILABILITY, etc.) to specific (meeting, agenda, action, note, issue, risk, decision, etc.).

+Some Object Views may also render details on linked objects, such as where there is a parent/child relationship.
+Such views include
+Epic, Milestone, Feature, Objective, Initiative, etc.